qxf2/qxf2-page-object-model/Readme.md

 If you ran into some problems on step (d), please report them as an issue or email Arun(mak@qxf2.com).

-### Update from here
+### 2. Setup for GUI/Selenium automation

-e) Get setup with your browser driver.
+a) Get setup with your browser driver.
 If you don't know how to, please try:

    > For Chrome: https://sites.google.com/a/chromium.org/chromedriver/getting-started

    > For Firefox: https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver	#Note: Check firefox version & selenium version compatibility before downloading geckodriver.

-f) [ADVANCED and OPTIONAL] Update 'conf/remote_credentials.py' if you want to run on BrowserStack/Sauce Labs

-g) [ADVANCED and OPTIONAL] In case you have TestRail Integration update the 'conf/testrail.conf' with proper case ids.
-Also update the 'conf/testrail.env' with url,user,password.

-h) [ADVANCED and OPTIONAL] Refer 'utils/post_test_reports_to_slack.py'and add slack incoming webhook url if you want to post the test reports on Slack channel.

 __If your setup goes well__, you should be to run a simple test with this command: